HomeBlog

 How a Physical Therapist Can Help You Maximize Your Bicep Function

-If you have any pain in your arms or shoulders, or if you are unsure of how to properly complete any of the exercises listed above, it is important to seek out the help of a CityPT physical therapist.
-We can provide you with guidance on how to properly complete exercises, and help you determine which ones are right for you based on your personal goals and current fitness level.
+If you have any pain in your arms or shoulders, or if you are unsure of how to properly complete any of the exercises listed above, it is important to seek the appropriate help.
+A CityPT physical therapist can provide you with guidance on how to properly and safely complete exercises, and help you determine which ones are right for you based on your personal goals and current fitness level.

 Schedule your initial evaluation to get started on your journey to better arm & bicep function, and living your best life.